Beer shortages at Wetherspoon as Brexit and Covid hit supply chains

 “We know that the brewers are trying to resolve the issue.”

-The Road Haulage Association (RHA) has estimated that up to 20,000 HGV drivers from the EU left during the Brexit process – adding to a crisis which has left the country short of at least 90,000 commercial drivers overall.
+The Road Haulage Association (RHA) has estimated that up to 20,000 HGV drivers from the EU left during the Brexit process – adding to a crisis which has left the country short of around 100,000 lorry drivers overall.

 Reports suggest the “pingdemic” caused by coronavirus self-isolation requirements has also been a factor, while McDonald’s and others have been hit by a shortfall in manufacturing workers.